Guide to the Radiology Match

 The following specialties usually have a 100% fill rate in the Match: Diagnostic Radiology, Radiation Oncology, Dermatology, Pedi ER medicine, Medical ER, Physical Medicine & Rehabilitation (PM&R), Pediatric PM&R and Psychiatry/Neurology.

 The specialties with the highest unmatched rates include: Dermatology (24% of those who apply to Dermatology do not match in any Dermatology program), Radiation Oncology (17%), Diagnostic Radiology (14%) and Orthopedic Surgery (14%).

 First things first

 You are thinking about Radiology.
 Who should you talk to about this?
 The members of the Future Radiologists of America (FRA), a service organization at UT Houston dedicated to medical students interested in Radiology.
 Find out who the officers and members of the FRA are, contact them and speak with them.
 They are much closer to where you are than anyone else in the medical school and they can answer your questions.
 Another source of information are the Radiology residents at UT Houston.
 They are spread out across the Texas Medical Center.
-No matter where you are, there probably are a number of Radiology residents nearby: at Memorial Hermann-Texas Medical Center (TMC), Children's MHH, LBJ General Hospital, MD Anderson Cancer Center, Texas Children's Hospital, St. Luke's Episcopal Hospital, Methodist and St. Joseph's.
+No matter where you are, there probably are a number of Radiology residents nearby: at Memorial Hermann-Texas Medical Center (TMC), Children's MHH, LBJ General Hospital, MD Anderson Cancer Center, and Texas Children's Hospital.
 These medical students and junior Radiology residents are much more aware of the subtle nuances of residency programs than I am since they either just finished the ERAS applications process and/or the Match Game recently.